22 Best Places to Eat & Drink in Portland, Maine

 El Corazón also has a location in South Portland, where you can enjoy all their bold flavors, from tacos to burritos and more.

-16. Irish Scone with Currants at Zu Bakery
+16. Zu Bakery

 📍 81 Clark St, Portland, ME 04102